bishtmamta/learning-core-python/README.md

 # learning-core-python
-This repository document my jurny of learnig core python
+This repository document my jurny of learnig of python